 At 10 a.m.
-(PST) on July 26th, PLoS ONE migrated to a new manuscript submission system called PLoS Editorial Manager.
+(PST) on September 22, PLoS Pathogens (as well as PLoS Neglected Tropical Diseases, and PLoS Computational Biology) migrated to a new manuscript submission system called PLoS Editorial Manager.
 In order to make this transition smooth for our authors, reviewers and Academic Editors we’ve compiled a list of commonly asked questions that might help address some concerns.

 Q. My user name and password is not working on the new Editorial Manager (EM) website.
 What should I do?

-For Academic Editors and referees who still need to work on papers they agreed to review prior to July 26th, please note that you will still use your old username and password to access the ‘old’ JMS.
+For Editors and reviewers who still need to work on papers they agreed to review prior to September 22nd, please note that you will still use your old username and password to access the ‘old’ JMS.

 Q. I am an Author and my manuscript is not appearing in the new Editorial Manager (EM) system.
 What happened to it?